Business events and Microsoft Power Automate

 This topic shows how to perform the following tasks:

-- Create a new Power Automate.
+- Create a new flow in Power Automate.

 - Trigger a business event.

-Create a new Power Automate
+Create a new flow in Power Automate

 Sign in to Power Automate portal.